6 August 2020

 SMS did all of this, and as Kerry pointed out, also allowed the team to be able to interact and converse with volunteers in a personal, direct way that isn’t easily replicated by other channels.

 According to Kerry, things have quietened down, and they are in talks about the future of the network.
-It is likely it will continue at a more local level, as it has proved truly beneficial to the community as a loose network to encourage neighbours to look out for one another.
+It is likely it will continue at a more local level, as it has proved truly beneficial to the community as a loose network to encourage neighbors to look out for one another.

 The team can stand back up if needed to tackle future crises.
 Having access to an SMS channel should there be a second COVID wave or other crises is enormously helpful to Bellingen Shire’s community in the long-term.